acervantes0512/Blog_Engine/README.md

 - Data persistence was done in a SQL Server database.

 # API Execution Manual
-In the repository, in the path Manuales/ManualDeEjecución.Docx, you can find the execution manual with the step-by-step instructions for execution.
+In the repository, in the path Resources/Manual de Ejecución.pdf, you can find the execution manual with the step-by-step instructions for execution.
-In the path Postman/Collection.Json, you can find the collection that can be imported into Postman to perform tests.
+In the path Resources/BlogEngineApi.postman_collection.json, you can find the collection that can be imported into Postman to perform tests.

 The estimated time for test execution is 35 minutes.